Modern YEAR SEVENTEEN (Part 1)

 ——————–Superman/Batman #68-71

 Tagged as an Our Worlds at War tie-in (although written nearly ten years after Our Worlds at War was originally released), this story-arc picks up shortly after Our Worlds at War.
 Notably, writer Joe Casey includes Alfred working hand-in-hand with Batman in this arc.
 So either Alfred has temporarily made amends with Batman in order to help him deal with the messy aftermath of the Imperiex War or this is an out-and-out continuity error.
 I’m assuming it’s the latter—an error stemming from DC publishers green-lighting a tie-in arc a decade after the original story was published, and then failing to perform due diligence in regard to canon.
 If we choose not to ignore Alfred’s presence in this item, then we must assume his return is temporary and that he will angrily depart after the story ends.
 Onto a synopsis!
 Still reeling from the events of the Imperiex War and the loss of many good friends, the JLA discovers a gigantic ancient spacecraft deep in outer space that may be Kryptonian in its origin.
 Batman and Superman travel to the ship in order to investigate and wind up fighting ancient battle droids.
 Superman then uncovers dozens of Kryptonian corpses and the remains of an alien life-form from an unknown race.
 A single escape pod has been jettisoned in the direction of Earth.
 (Unknown to our heroes, the escape pod rocketed to Earth quite a while ago.)
-A short while later, back on Earth, Batman deals with the Death-Man copycat for the third and final time this week.
-After fighting the Death-Man copycat, Batman then examines DNA samples from the Kryptonian ship and learns that the non-Kryptonian sample belongs to a Durlan shapeshifter.
+A short while later, back on Earth, Batman deals with a returning Death-Man!
+After busting Death-Man, Batman then examines DNA samples from the Kryptonian ship and learns that the non-Kryptonian sample belongs to a Durlan shapeshifter.
 This is bad news for the World’s Finest, especially since this shapeshifter is quite homicidal and thinks he is at war with Krypton.
 The Durlan alien, who has been on Earth for six months already, has murdered and replicated the director of STAR Labs, Anderson Gaines.
 Finally ready to strike, the Durlan hires super-assassin NRG-X to attack Superman at the Daily Planet building.
 Posing as the head of STAR, the fake-Gaines then meets Bruce Wayne and begins using the high tech STAR space program for his own devious benefit.
 The fake-Gaines then sends NRG-X to attack Superman inside the Fortress of Solitude.
 After quickly beating down the returning Hooded Hangman (!), Bruce finds out that fake-Gaines has fooled him, and Bruce is pissed.
 The Dark Knight rockets towards fake-Gaines’ orbiting satellite looking for a fight.
 Superman defeats NRG-X and zooms up to help Batman defeat the grotesque alien Gaines.

 _______________________________